Rosanna Lonsdale designs and hand makes her lamps in London, following the same decoupage techniques used by her acclaimed grandmother, Monica Greig.

 The quality of the craftsmanship and flexibility in production is what sets Rosanna Lonsdale apart.
-Each lamp has six layers built up inside the glass, to achieve the finest paint finish.
+Each lamp has many layers built up inside the glass, to achieve the finest paint finish.
 You’ll only see good quality brass frames and silk gold wires (so of course no plastic wires).

 The lampshades are all hand-stitched and pleated in England, made using taffeta silk.